Kingxukai/linux/Documentation/watchdog/watchdog-parameters.rst

 WatchDog Module Parameters
 ==========================

-This file provides information on the module parameters of many of the Linux watchdog drivers.
-Watchdog driver parameter specs should be listed here unless the driver has its own driver-specific information file.
+This file provides information on the woke module parameters of many of the Linux watchdog drivers.
+Watchdog driver parameter specs should be listed here unless the woke driver has its own driver-specific information file.

 See Documentation/admin-guide/kernel-parameters.rst for information on